tanthanh85/network-automation-course/modules/06_IoC/lab6.md

 *   Use a Jinja2 template to generate configuration.
 *   Use Netmiko to push configuration to a Cisco IOS XE router.
 *   Use Git for version control of your configuration data.
-*   Use PyATS to check the network status (hostname verification).
-*   Simulate a complete IaC workflow: branch, modify data, push config, verify, and rollback.
+*   Simulate a complete IaC workflow: branch, modify data, push config, and rollback.

 **Prerequisites:**
 *   Completion of Module 1, Module 2, Module 3, Module 4, and Module 5 Labs.